Deployment Tab

 -

-By default, each LAN IP acts as a DHCP Server when the appliance is in (the default) Router mode.
+By default, the LAN IP does not act as a DHCP Server.
+Based on your configuration, you can set the interface to act as a DHCP relay server when the appliance is in Router mode.

 -

 The global defaults are set in Configuration > Networking > DHCP > DHCP Server Defaults and pre-populate this page.
-The other choices are No DHCP and having the appliance act as a DHCP/BOOTP Relay.
+The other choices are No DHCP/No RA and having the appliance act as a DHCP/BOOTP Relay.

 -

 To customize an individual interface on the Deployment screen, click the DHCP-related link under the IP/Mask field.
-The DHCP Settings dialog box opens.
+The DHCP Settings / Router Advertisements dialog box opens.

-The following tables describe the various DHCP settings you can configure.
+The following tables describe the various DHCP settings you can configure for LAN interfaces that have IPv4 IP addresses.

 DHCP Server